kohasummons/Ralli/README.md

-# Giftbox
+# Ralli

-A playful web application for creating digital letters with various interactive elements.
+A playful web application for creating digital life feeds with various interactive elements.
 Built with Next.js and TypeScript.

 ## Features